 5. In FYPD, go for talent, not positional need

 I’ve had many people ask me something like “I already have a lot of shortstops so should I pass on the top shortstops in favor of another position?”
 My answer to this question each and every time it’s asked is a resounding no. Always draft the best talent, regardless of position.
 If you’re worried about a positional logjam, that’s what trades are for.
 Also, there’s no guarantee that a prospect will stick at their position due to their defensive skills or other players at that position in their team’s organization.
 Get the best talent.
 End of story.

 When/How to Rebuild

 So, when will you know it’s the right time to rebuild?
 The answer is actually pretty simple and easy to recognize.
 It’s when you start finding yourself in dynasty league purgatory.
 That means your always fighting for the playoffs year in and year out.
 Whether you make the playoffs is actually a moot point.
-But if you’re fighting for playoff contention as a middle team, it’s time to rebuild, at least a little bit.
+But if you’re fighting for playoff contention as a middle team, it’s time to rebuild, or at least shake things up.

-Being a middle of the pack team for multiple seasons in a row is terrible.
+Being a middle-of-the-pack team for multiple seasons in a row is terrible.
 Now say it with me in a Charles Barkley voice… T-U-R-R-I-B-L-E. A middle team has a better chance of staying in the middle than making enough moves to get up into dynasty contention.
 It’s not impossible but usually involves trading off many young assets and setting yourself up poorly down the road.
 If you don’t mind years of crap finishes following MAYBE a league championship, be my guest and go this route.
 It’s just not one I advise taking.
 I’d much rather rebuild with young players and enjoy a much longer stretch of success down the road.
 And with how quickly prospects are succeeding at the Major League level these days, your rebuild time might not be as long as you think.